amirr0r/amirr0r.github.io/_posts/2021-03-09-cyberwarfare.md

 The problem is that those systems were designed to prioritize availability over security and not to be facing cyber attacks.

 Furthermore, <u>in a cyber warfare killing people is not necessary</u> because you have them at your mercy.
-Paralyzing critical infrastructure is a sufficient means of pressure *(for instance, threatening them to cut off electricity during the winter could cause them to die of cold...)*.
+Paralyzing critical infrastructure is a sufficient mean of pressure *(for instance, threatening them to cut off electricity during the winter could cause them to die of cold...)*.

 On the other hand, <u>the aim of a virus isn't always to destroy a system</u>.
 It depends on the attackers' ambition *(spying, stealing informations..)*.